kdoore/CS2335-Gitbook/gamedata-simple.md

 In the game we'll need an object that is persisted throughout the gameplay session so that we can keep track of score, lives, health, etc.

+Below is a simple class definition for GameData, we'll add more to this as we progress.

+This script will be attached to the GameManager in the BeginScene and will be persisted throughout the game since it uses the singleton design pattern.

+To use the singleton reference in another class use the following syntax, for example, when calling the Add method from the PlayerController script:

+// in PlayerController.cs
+GameData.instanceRef.Add( );

+###GameData Class Definition

 ```java